-This profile was prepared when Prakash Michael was elected to the Ashoka Fellowship in 2006.
+This description of Prakash Michael's work was prepared when Prakash Michael was elected to the Ashoka Fellowship in 2006.

 The New Idea